kubermatic/docs/content/kubermatic/main/cheat-sheets/etcd/etcd-launcher/_index.en.md

       clusterSize: 5
 ```

-{{% notice warning %}}
-The resizing process is currently a disruptive process.
-Nodes are added/removed one by one and the etcd ring is restarted to add or remove new nodes, which could disrupt the user cluster.
-{{% /notice %}}
+### TLS Peer Connectivity

+With etcd Launcher, peer connections between individual etcd nodes within an etcd ring get encrypted with mutual TLS (mTLS).
+Be aware that existing etcd clusters (with or without etcd Launcher) will be upgraded to peer TLS connections if the
+`etcdLauncher` feature gate is enabled on a cluster.

 ### Automated Persistent Volume Recovery

 The etcd ring is created as a Kubernetes [StatefulSet](https://kubernetes.io/docs/tutorials/stateful-application/basic-stateful-set/).
-For each etcd pod, a [PV](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) is automatically created to provide persistent storage for the pods.
+For each etcd pod, a [PV](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) is automatically created to provide
+persistent storage for the pods.

 Unfortunately, the Kubernetes StatefulSet controller doesn't automatically handle cases where a PV is unavailable.
-This can happen for example if the storage backend is having availability issues or the node running the etcd pod is using network-attached storage and becomes unavailable.
+This can happen for example if the storage backend is having availability issues or the node running the etcd pod is using network-attached
+storage and becomes unavailable.
 In such cases, manual intervention is required to remove the related PVC and reset the StatefulSet.

 With etcd-launcher enabled for a cluster, the recovery process is fully automatic.
-Once a pod PV becomes unavailable, a controller will kick-in and remove the PVC and reset the StatefulSet.
+Once a pod PV becomes unavailable,
+a controller will kick-in and remove the PVC and reset the StatefulSet.

 {{% notice note %}}
 Resetting the etcd StatefulSet means that all etcd nodes in the ring will be restarted.
-This means that the user cluster API will have a momentary downtime until the etcd ring is available again.
+This means that the user cluster API
+will have a momentary downtime until the etcd ring is available again.
 {{% /notice %}}